Effective Inventory Management During a Turnaround

 Submitted by Norman Hall || Valin Corporation

-The only way to achieve a specified purity levels is to select and install proper filtration, with the job intended and the task fully understood.
+The only way to achieve a specified purity level is to select and install proper filtration, with the job intended and the task fully understood.
 Norman Hall, Filtration Business Unit Manager for Valin Corporation, suggests a correct approach.

 Steam vs. Electric Heating — The Basics